 To help prevent this from happening, be sure to clean off your dog's paws and stomach thoroughly after each walk with warm water and dry off completely.
 Pay particularly close attention to the areas between the pads and toes.

-Use a dog paw balm, such as "Musher Secret" to protect your dog's paws.
-These balms are designed to keep away salt and chemicals and help prevent snow balls from forming on the dog's paws.
-They also moisturize his pads to ward of cracking.
+I use a dog paw balm, such as "Musher Secret" to protect Apollo and Heidi's paws.
+I apply it BEFORE we take the dogs into areas with snow or ice.
+This balm is designed to keep away salt and chemicals and help prevent snow balls from forming on the dog's paws.
+It also moisturizes their pads to ward of cracking.

 Dog boots are an even better way to protect your dog's paws from exposure to salt and chemicals.
 They also help keep his feet warm and dry and help against cuts from ice or other sharp surfaces.